christysnwong/trivia/README.md

 4. Navigate to the backend folder
 5. Install all the programs required for the backend by entering this on your terminal
     * $ npm install
+6. Ensure that PostgreSQL is already up and running.
+If not, start it up by typing
+    * $ sudo service postgresql start
+7. Create the database on PostgreSQL, setup tables and seed sample data by typing
+    * $ psql < trivia.sql
-6. To run the backend server on the local host (http://localhost:3001 for backend), type the following command
+8. To run the backend server on the local host (http://localhost:3001 for backend), type
     * $ node server.js
-7. Navigate to the frontend folder
+9. Navigate to the frontend folder
-8. Install all the programs required for the frontend by entering this on your terminal
+10. Install all the programs required for the frontend by entering this on your terminal
     * $ npm install
-9. To open the website on the local host (http://localhost:3000 for frontend), type the following command
+11. To open the website on the local host (http://localhost:3000 for frontend), type
     * $ npm start

 #### Testing